alejandrosantanabonilla/planets/dimer_search/README.md

 ### Expected Output

-1.initial_assembly_for_relax.xyz: Contains the coordinates of the initial, unrelaxed dimer structures (should be identical in content to initial_assembly.xyz from Test Case 1).
+1. initial_assembly_for_relax.xyz: Contains the coordinates of the initial, unrelaxed dimer structures (should be identical in content to initial_assembly.xyz from Test Case 1).
 2. Files starting with the prefix relax_run: These files contain the results and trajectory of the relaxation process itself.
 The exact files depend on the dimer_search library's implementation, but common examples include:
    -relax_run_minima.xyz: Often contains the lowest-energy structures found during the relaxation for each starting dimer.
    -minima.traj or qn*.traj: Trajectory files storing intermediate geometries or identified local minima.
 These are often crucial for the restart functionality.